-In some instances, months after an MCI or during longer-duration PHEs, patient-reported outcomebased performance measures (PRO-PMs) focused on the assessment of symptoms, functional ability, or patient experience which may be appropriate depending on the event.
+In some instances, particularly months after an MCI or during longer-duration PHEs, PRO-PMs focused on the assessment of symptoms, functional ability, or patient experience, which may be appropriate depending on the event.
 Attribution model developers should consider the additional resources and time to collect these measures during high-acuity emergencies and which time interval would be most appropriate.